loveisp/ai4ed2024sol/Track1/README.md

 python extract_submission.py ./raw_results/TAL-SAQ7K-CN_XXX.jsonl
 ```

 Here, we have already placed the inference result in the "raw_results" folder.
-We just need to execute the following command:
+So we just need to execute the following command:

 ```
 python extract_submission.py ./raw_results/TAL-SAQ7K-CN_MetaMath-70B-V1.0_512_cot.jsonl